Uniform Rental Services

 You might think it would be simple, but reconciling a cleanroom garment inventory is a sophisticated and challenging process.

-You probably rely heavily on your supplier to manage your inventories.
+As a uniform rental customer, you probably rely heavily on your supplier to manage your inventories.
 When you’re running short of one product or another, you communicate the need to your supplier and they make sure to inject additional inventory so that you don’t run out.

 But...what is happening to your invoices while this plays out?